-Brighthouse Financial: Why The Stock Is Down After Solid Q3
+Brighthouse Financial: Why The Stock Is Down After A Solid Q3

 Lower RoE guidance

 Several analysts have suggested that the reason behind the sell-off is a lower RoE target.
 Indeed, on the conference call, Brighthouse reduced its RoE guidance from 9% to around 8%.
 However, it is important to note that the lower guidance was due to a higher-than-expected equity base rather than lower earnings.

 As such, we believe it should not be viewed as a negative.
 BHF has limited reporting history as a standalone entity, and, apparently, even the company itself finds it difficult to estimate and predict all the movements in its equity base.
 Importantly, the company’s CEO said that the lower guidance was basically a true-up and investors should not expect any more true-ups like that going forward.

 Suneet Kamath: Yes.
 Thanks.
 I wanted to come back to the ROE target.
 Yes, I think you had said that maybe equity is a little bit higher than where you thought it would be, but just looking sequentially, we were at $14.5 billion I think last – you know, the June quarter and now we're at $12.5 billion.
 So where did you think that you'd end up?
 What was in the plan I guess?